jouinisayf/open-data-portals-irve/README.md

 - A licence must be declared to allow legal reuse
 - Basic metadata fields are required by the portal

-Without these elements, reuse becomes difficult or legally uncertain.

 ### Metadata used in practice

 In practice, metadata quality is very heterogeneous.
 National institutions and aggregators (such as the base nationale IRVE or Gireve) provide complete and well-documented metadata.
 On the contrary, several private operators and individual contributors publish datasets with missing documentation, unclear update frequency, or unspecified licences.

-As a result, metadata recommendations are not always followed.

 ## 2. Data Formats